Communicating extraterrestrial intelligence (CETI) interaction models based on the Drake Equation: Interstellar civilization interaction – a definition

-Under the conditions of the previous section where any one CETI can influence another, it is an open question how the dynamics of that influence can work out.
+Under the conditions of the previous section where any one CETI can influence another, it is an open question how the dynamics of that influence can operate.
 We will assume the results of CETI interaction manifest in changes to their expected lifetime.
+In short, the key variables that will influence the change in lifetime are the density of CETI, given by $N$ and a measure of the strength, and direction, or their interaction given by a new variable, $r$.
+The interaction parameter, $r$, so that the increase (positive values of $r$) or decrease (negative values of $r$) in the lifetime of a civilization is proportional to $r$ and $N$.
+For this analysis, $N$ assumes all CETI are within $L/2$ light years and can interact.
+Otherwise, interaction cannot be consistently expected.

-An interaction parameter, $r$, is defined that measures the increase (positive values) or decrease (negative values) in the lifetime of a civilization proportional to $r$ and the number of other civilizations it can contact.
-In other words, if an isolated CETI is expected to have a lifetime of $L_0$ then interaction effects change this to $L_0 +rN$, where $L_0$ is $L$ when $r=0$.
+Assuming an isolated CETI is expected to have a lifetime of $L_0$, then interaction effects change this to $L_0 +rN$, where $L_0$ is $L$ when $r=0$.